 The Land Reform (Scotland) Act 2003 (which came into force in 2005) gives everyone rights of access over land and inland water throughout Scotland, subject to specific exclusions set out in the Act and as long as they behave responsibly.
 These rights are sometimes referred to as 'freedom to roam'.

 ScotWays is the UK's oldest outdoor recreation organisation.
-In 2020 we celebrate 175 years of Upholdling Public Access.
+In 2020 we celebrate 175 years of Upholding Public Access.
 During the year our social media sites will carry stories of our history and the development of outdoor access in Scotland across those 175 years.
-Those posts are collected here, some with extra information, in date order forming a timeline of Scottish outdoor access & ScotWays through the ages.
+Those posts are collected here in date order, some with extra information, forming a timeline of Scottish outdoor access and ScotWays through the ages.